Kalrfou/GCtx-UNet/README.md

 #### 2. Download pre-trained GC-ViT transformer model (GCViT-xxtiny) pre-trained on MedNet:

 ##  Prepare data
-The datasets we used are provided by the authors of TransUnet.
+The Synapse and ACDC datasets we used are provided by the authors of TransUnet.
 You can access the processed data through this [link](https://drive.google.com/drive/folders/1ACJEoTp-uqfFJ73qS3eUObQh52nGuzCd).
 For more details, please refer to the "./datasets/README.md" file.
 Alternatively, you can go ahead and request the preprocessed data by emailing jienengchen01@gmail.com.
 If you use the preprocessed data, please ensure it is solely for research purposes and do not redistribute it by TransUnet's License.
 ##  Environment
 - Please prepare an environment with python=3.8, and then use the command "pip install -r requirements.txt" for the dependencies.